sieburger/docker-decred/README.md

 This guide describes how to configure a Decred daemon (dcrd) container.
 The next step will be to connect a Decred wallet (dcrwallet) container on the daemon.
 Both containers will be manageable with the Decred controller tool (dcrctl), which will give a way to unlock the Decred wallet, or get Decred network information from the Decred daemon.
-The last step explain how to configure the automatic Decred ticket buyer (dcrticketbuyer) container.

 As it is an advanced configuration, it is strongly recommended to be familiar with [Docker](https://www.docker.com) and with [Decred documentation](https://wiki.decred.org)